VLMalinka/spatial_proteomics/README.md

 It can be adapted to match the research aims, including using different marker panels, thresholds, or clustering methods.

+For full details of the cell segmentation workflow, see the accompanying [CEll_SEGMENTATION.md](CELL_SEGMENTATION.md) file.

 ---

 **Note:** If you use or adapt these scripts, please acknowledge this repository in your work.